rya-sge/access-denied/_posts/2023-09-01-learn-crypto-blockchain.md

 **Cost:** free

- 1. *Introduction covering a computer science and  finance background required for the remainder of the course.*

-   - *The basics of decentralized systems, permissionless blockchains, consensus, smart contracts and contrast DeFi to traditional finance.*
+ 1. *Introduction covering a computer science and  finance background required for the remainder of the course.**The basics of decentralized systems, permissionless blockchains, consensus, smart contracts and contrast DeFi to traditional finance.*

- 2. *Cover the computer science and economic aspects of DeFi  assets, and how they link to CeFi through stablecoins.*

-    - *DeFi asset exchanges and contrast the traditional limit  order book models to automated market makers.*
-   - *various debt models, such as under- and over-collateralized debt, as  well as synthetic assets in DeFi.*
+  2. *Cover the computer science and economic aspects of DeFi  assets, and how they link to CeFi through stablecoins.* *DeFi asset exchanges and contrast the traditional limit  order book models to automated market makers.*various debt models, such as under- and over-collateralized debt, as  well as synthetic assets in DeFi.*
-        - *Insurances, portfolio management and  prediction markets form equally crucial elements to a decentralised  economy as we will elaborate on.*
-        - *Different attempts at measuring and tracking systemic risk and its  computability.*

  3. *Deep-dive into oracles.*

-   - *decentralized reputation, identities and proof of properties.*
+4. *decentralized reputation, identities and proof of properties.*

 - *cover various privacy technologies including  zero-knowledge proofs and their applications in DeFi.*

 - *Various attempts at how to enforce data ownership, data  monetization and valuation as well as controlled use and misuse of data.*

  4. *Security*